Only Girl (In the World): Music video

-Director Anthony Mandler filmed the music video for "Only Girl (In the World)" at a location two hours from Los Angeles.
-Frank Gatson Jr., choreographed the "Only Girl" music video.
+Director Anthony Mandler filmed the music video for "Only Girl (In the World)" at a location two hours from Los Angeles in August 2010.
+Prior to shooting the music video, Rihanna proactively shared photos and reference videos with several directors, aspiring to materialize the specific concept she envisioned.
+However, the scripts developed by most directors seemed inauthentic and failed to resonate with the singer.
+Eventually, Rihanna found Anthony Mandler's approach to be the most fitting.
+Mandler curated a selection of diverse photos, ranging from the most recent to those dating back nine years, which he sent to Rihanna for her approval.
 Rihanna told JustJared.com that the video was filmed in a "big landscape" so she was the only person in the frame, echoing the song's title.
+While filming, the Barbadian singer faced challenges due to the presence of numerous insects and snakes at the location.
+Despite these difficulties, she maintained a positive outlook, believing that the end result would be stunning and worth the effort.
 The singer is also "frolicking in a red field and lying in a bed of flowers."
 The video features large balloons in different colours, a swing hanging from the sky and a tree with multi-colored lights.
 Rihanna's outfits include a mohair sweater, a floral miniskirt and a white-bra-and-boyshorts two-piece.

 Entertainment Weekly writer Tanner Stransky praised the video's simplicity, noting that it seems "as if Rihanna is speaking directly to you, the viewer, and she is your one and only amid swallowing rolling, beautiful, swallowing landscapes.
 It's an effect that makes you focus squarely on [Rihanna], who's ensconced in flirty outfits."
 According to Joyce Lee of CBS, Rihanna appeared to have progressed from the "edgy" music videos of the Rated R singles to a more feminine, colourful tone.
 Seth Sommerfield of Spin echoed Lee's comments, calling it "whimsical [and] beautiful".
 Billboard reviewer Jason Lipshutz described the tree with flashing lights as "surreal imagery."